 At McMenamins, it’s not about the personality of the brothers, it’s about the personality of each property.
 The staff historian researches the story behind every property they purchase.
 Like the Kennedy School.
 The old Masonic Home in Forest Grove.
 The old Elks Temple in Tacoma, Washington.
 St. Francis School in Bend, Oregon.
 The history of the building and the neighborhood becomes part of the brand personality of every location.

 You won’t find the McMenamin brothers doing publicity stunts or speaking engagements.
 They just stay under the radar and focus on doing what they do well… turning abandoned properties into thriving businesses.
-With good beer and a very loyal following.
+With good beer, exceptional experiences and a very loyal following.

 Everyday they get suggestions from fans across the country about properties that would be perfect for a new McMenamin’s.
 And when one of their oldest taverns burned down, customers held a vigil in the parking lot.
 Brian McMenamin called the response “spine-tingling.”